 You’ve spent a considerable amount of time driving traffic to your website and yet that same traffic just doesn’t seem to convert into a sale.
 More often than not, many businesses face some difficulty converting website visitors into valuable sales.

-The fact of the matter is, simply driving traffic to your website and landing pages just isn’t enough; you need to convert these visitors into customers.
+The fact of the matter is, that simply driving traffic to your website and landing pages just isn’t enough.
+You need to convert these visitors into customers.
 Although this sounds straightforward, approximately 72% of company websites fail to attract and convert new leads.
 What they fail to realise, is that there are a number of simple tactics you can implement immediately to make your website perform better for you!

 Let’s take a look at 10 of those in detail.

 A Call to Action is the bread and butter for converting those immediate visitors.
 It is a clear direction that entices the visitor to make a specific action.
 Use calls-to-action (CTAs) on your website pages and emails to attract new leads, convert existing leads into customers, or promote an event.

 CTAs should be visually attractive, action-oriented, and easy to spot on a page or email.
 This is an essential part of any website as it is the part that drives conversions.
 Without having the right resources on your website and an optimised funnel, a call to action can seem forced.
 It is vital that the conversion tools on your website are present and complement each other to make your website as profitable as possible.

 Your CTA button is the bridge between the content your visitor is already interested in and an offer of higher value.
 It’s typically the button, link, or image that you place strategically on your website to encourage visitors to become leads or customers.
 In fact, more than 70% of small business websites don’t have CTA buttons on their website.
 Are you one of the 70% not collecting leads?

 As you can see, Netflix does this exceptionally well.
 The visitor is greeted with a clear message that gives the user an action to perform ie. “join free for a month”.